mjbradvica/ChainStrategy/README.md

 #### Usage

-Simply inject a IChainFactory of type T where T is your request when needed.
+Simply inject an IChainFactory of type T where T is your request when needed.
 Call the Execute method on the factory object to initiate your chain.

 ```csharp
 public class IMyService